- Prospective Members

 Frequently Asked Questions

-Will my student's academics be compromised if they join a Greek chapter?
+Will my student's academics be compromised if they join a sorority or fraternity chapter?

-- Greek students promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
+- Sorority and fraternity students promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.

-- Greek member GPAs are traditionally higher than their non-Greek peers.
+- Sorority and fraternity member GPAs are traditionally higher than their non-Greek peers.

 How much time does chapter membership take?